severalnines/docs/user-guide/mysql/backup.rst

 * **Make a copy of the datadir before restoring the backup**
 	- Toggle to ON to keep the old MySQL datadir before replacing the datadir with the prepared backup.

 ..
-Attention:: The datadir must have enough space to accomodate the restored backup.
+Attention:: The datadir must have enough space to accommodate the restored backup.

 * **Restore "MySQL" Database**
 	- Exclusive to mysqldump.
 Toggle to ON to restore the ``mysql`` database if the backup was created by ClusterControl.
 If the ``cmon`` user privileges has changed, it may cause ClusterControl to stop functioning.
 This is fixable.
 Default is "No".